lebedov/hide_my_python/README.md

 * `anonymity`: the anonymity level guarantied by the proxy (type: `TEXT`)
 * `speed`: the speed level of the proxy (type: `TEXT`)
 * `connection_time`: the connection time of the proxy (type: `TEXT`)

+### Database file format

+This option can be used to choose whether to save the proxies in a sqlite3 file or a CSV file.

 ### Number of proxies